 Think about that for a minute.
 In 2020, the U.S. population was around 331 million.
 One in four Americans equates to a staggering 82.75 million people in the U.S. that have a clutter problem.

 You don’t have to look very hard to figure out why.
-Combine our current culture of consumerism, the lighting fast ease of online shopping, and the sizeable 2500 square feet of the average American home, and you have your answer.
+Combine the lighting fast accessibility of online shopping and the sizeable 2500 square feet of the average American home, and you have your answer.

 Those are just a few of the startling statics about clutter.
 However, I’m hoping they were enough to get your attention and make you ask yourself if you need to start decluttering.

 Decluttering means the intentional act of identifying and removing items that are no longer useful or necessary.

 It’s a little more involved than just tidying up and putting things away, but a lot less involved than adopting a minimalistic lifestyle.

 It’s about letting go and getting rid of the things that don’t serve you in a positive way.
 It involves physically removing those items from your home so they aren’t likely to resurface again.